 This is another example of an “untraced” driver.

-What happens if a driver had a valid insurance policy, but the insurance company went out of business before you could claim?
+What happens if the motor insurer goes out of business before you start your claim?

-Once again the Motor Insurers Bureau will step in to act as though it was the insurer of the driver, so you should still receive your compensation.
+Once again the Motor Insurers Bureau will step in to act as though it was the insurer of the driver at fault, so you should still receive your compensation.

-Click traffic accident car insurance compensation to read the page I have written explaining all the types of motor vehicle compensation you can claim from a driver at fault through accident car insurance following a RTA.
+See our traffic accident compensation article explaining all the types of motor vehicle compensation you can claim from a driver at fault through road accident car insurance following a RTA.